CarlFK/video-stack-deploy/docs/voctomix.rst

 -----

 Ansible can be run from a laptop or other external source.
-This makes testing changes much faster. this require a network that resolves hostnames to IP addresses correctly.
+This makes testing changes much faster.
+You will require a network that resolves hostnames to IP addresses correctly.
 It also requires your SSH key to be present in the ``authorized_keys`` file for root (this will be the case if your key is in the ``public_keys_root`` list and you have run ansible before).
 In this case run::